shorelinesoftware/terraform-provider-shoreline/docs/resources/metric.md

 page_title: "shoreline_metric Resource - terraform-provider-shoreline"
 subcategory: ""
 description: |-
   Shoreline metric.
-A periodic measurement of some property of the system.
+A periodic measurement of a system property.
+  See the Shoreline Metrics Documentation https://docs.shoreline.io/metrics for more info.
 ---

 # shoreline_metric (Resource)

 Shoreline metric.
-A periodic measurement of some property of the system.
+A periodic measurement of a system property.

+See the Shoreline [Metrics Documentation](https://docs.shoreline.io/metrics) for more info.